 WE ARE YOUR INSURANCE POLICY FOR DOCUMENT HANDLING

-Integra Document Destruction is no stranger to the secure document shredding and destruction business.
+Integra Document Destruction is no stranger to the certified document shredding and destruction business.
 Since 1988, Integra has been protecting small or large businesses, individuals and governmental agencies with a complete, value added shredding, recycling and waste approach.
 Integra presently serves over 16 counties in the northern Indiana and southern Michigan area.

 Engineered to be simple and cost effective, Integra document destruction customizes a document destruction plan to fit your specific needs, even if those needs change or fluctuate.
 Customers enjoy a single point of contact that assures highly efficient shredding and destruction that is handled with complete confidentiality.